 - With the mixer on low speed, gradually add the flour mixture to the butter and sugar mixture, beating between additions, until everything is well incorporated.
 Pour the cake batter into the prepared pan.

 - Bake for 45–50 minutes or until the top is golden and a skewer inserted into the center comes out clean.

-- Meanwhile, to make the blood orange syrup, place the ingredients in a saucepan and bring to a boil, stirring constantly.
+Place the ingredients in a saucepan and bring to a boil, stirring constantly.
 Reduce the heat to medium and simmer, stirring occasionally, for 10–15 minutes or until the sugar has dissolved and the syrup has reduced by about a third.
 Keep warm until the cake is ready.

 - Leave the cake to cool a little before transferring it to a wire rack.
 Place a plate underneath the rack to catch any drips, then prick the top of the cake with a skewer, spoon the warm syrup over the cake and leave it to be absorbed.

-- Make the frosting by combining the blood orange juice and confectioners’ sugar until smooth.
+Combine the blood orange juice and confectioners’ sugar until smooth.
 Drizzle the frosting all over the cooled cake, then chill the cake in the fridge for 20 minutes before serving.